Nelson, Lancashire: Cricket

+Speedway racing

 Speedway racing was staged at Seedhill Stadium from 1967 to 1970.
-The Nelson Admirals were founder members of the British League Division Two.)
-The team later moved embloc to Odsal Stadium, Bradford.
+The Nelson Admirals were founder members of the British League Division Two.
+The team later moved en bloc to Odsal Stadium, Bradford.
 The track was also used for stock car racing.

+Golf

-The town also has two golf clubs, a municipal at Marsden Park and a private club in Kings Causeway known simply as Nelson Golf Club.
+The town also has two golf clubs.
+Marsdon Park Golf Club on Townhouse Road in an 18 hole municipal, par 70 parkland golf course that opened in 1968.
+Nelson Golf Club, founded in 1902, is private club with an 18-hole moorland golf course in Kings Causeway.

+Wrestling

-Also in Nelson there is Nelson Archery Club and Nelson Wrestling Club which are clubs affiliated to the National Governing Bodies Archery GB and the British Wrestling Association respectively.
+Nelson Wrestling Club is affiliated the British Wrestling Association.